Alcohol and Drugs Policy

 1. Take action against the student, which may include any range of authorized disciplinary actions up to dismissal; and/or

-2. Require the student to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its CCFT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Student Affairs/Dean of Students, or their designee.
+2. Require the student to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its CCFPT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Student Affairs/Dean of Students, or their designee.

 If the student is authorized to work on a grant provided by the federal government at the time of the incident upon which the conviction is based, the University shall notify the agency that awarded the grant within 10 calendar days after receipt of such notification.